neilkale/gameoflife-infection-model/README.md

 # Modelling Infection with Conway's Game of Life
-The current COVID-19 situation inspired me to develop this model.
+The COVID-19 situation inspired me to develop this model.
 However, the goal isn’t to model a specific disease in a specific population, but rather to understand how variables such as immunity, population density, virulence, and mortality affect disease spread.